 Use this cipher only for educational purposes, puzzles, or historical interest.

 A special case where the shift is 13.
-Since the English alphabet has 26 letters, applying ROT13 twice returns the original text, making encoding and decoding the same operation.
+Since the English alphabet has 26 letters, applying ROT13 twice returns the original text, making encoding and decoding the same operation - similar to how the Atbash Cipher works with its symmetric property.

 Julius Caesar reportedly used a shift of 3 for his private correspondence.
 Augustus Caesar used a shift of 1, moving each letter just one position forward.